 Swimfit Training Camp Canteen: Eggs

-Keen to put the indulgence of Christmas and New Year behind us, we asked the chefs at the Swimfit Training Camp Canteen to help us out with some superfoods to compliment our swimming regime for 2013.
+Keen to understand exactly what fuels our body best both in the pool and at home, we asked the chefs at the Swimfit Training Camp Canteen to help us out with some superfoods to compliment our swimming regime for 2013.

 After stressing that one ‘super’ food was no match for a balanced, healthy diet, they did agree to provide five foods which all Swimfitters should learn to love, the first of which was eggs.